MonoGame/docs.monogame.github.io/articles/tutorials/04_working_with_textures/index.md

 ## Loading a Texture

-Loading textures in MonoGame can be done by loading an image file directly at runtime in game, or it can be loaded through the *content pipeline*.
-Both approaches will get the texture loaded and ready to render, but there are trade offs to each approach.
+Loading textures, like any other asset in MonoGame, can be done by loading the asset file directly at runtime in game, or it can be loaded through the *content pipeline*.
+Both of these methods are two sides of the same coin and there are trade offs to each approach.

-Loading an image file directly at runtime is very straightforward.
-To use this workflow you need to:
+For instance, to load an image file directly at runtime, you would need to

 1. Add the image file to your project
-2. Manually configure your project to copy the image file to the game project build directory
+2. Configure the project to copy the image file to the game project build directory
-3. Load the image file at runtime using the `Texture2D.FromFile` method.
+3. Load the image file as a texture at runtime using the `Texture2D.FromFile` method.

-While being a straightforward process, the image file is still in it's compressed format such as *.png* or *.jpg*.
-These compression formats are not understood by a Graphics Processing Unit (GPU) so they need to be decompressed into raw bytes that it does understand before it can store the data, potentially leaving a larger memory footprint.
+When loading an image file as a texture directly like this, however, loads it in its compressed format such as *.png* or *.jpg*.
+These compression formats are not understood by a Graphics Processing Unit (GPU); they will need to be decompressed into raw bytes as a format the GPU does understand before it can store the data.
+Doing this can potentially leave a larger memory footprint for your assets.

 On the other side of this coin, MonoGame offers the *content pipeline*; a workflow for managing assets, such as image files.
 The workflow is made up of a set of tools and utilities that are automatically added by default when you create a new MonoGame project using the MonoGame templates.
 To use this workflow, you need to: